 Energy Deregulation in New York

-Because a company had a monopoly on a certain area, this lead to companies charging way too much for their power, all while their services remained inadequate at best.
-The poor service and inefficient electricity grid was the cause of the rolling blackouts in the state in 1965.
+Because different companies had a monopoly in specific areas, this led to companies charging as much as people were willing to pay for power.
+At the same time, their services remained inadequate at best.
+The poor service and inefficient electricity grid were the cause of the rolling blackouts in the state in 1965.

-This lead to the residents of the state to demand for deregulation, and the first step to this was the state introducing Independent Power Producers into the market.
-The IPPs produced and sold electricity, which helped to take away the market power of the local utilities.
+This led the state residents to demand deregulation, and the first step to this was the state introduction of Independent Power Producers into the market in 1997.
+The IPPs produced and sold electricity, which helped take away the local utilities’ market power.
+Now, New York consumers have over 200 choices for electricity providers, each of whom may set its own default price.

 In 1996, the New York Public Service Commission passed the Competitive Opportunities Case legislation.
 This opened up the residential energy markets to competition.

-It is thanks to this legislation that residents of New York can now enjoy their choice in which retailer to buy their energy from.
-The legislation was also good for the utilities companies as it forced them to upgrade their outdated systems to help keep up with the demands of the public.
+Thanks to this legislation, residents of New York can now enjoy their choice in which retailer to buy their energy.
+The legislation was also good for the utility companies as it forced them to upgrade their outdated systems to help keep up with the demands of the public.
+Since deregulation was implemented, the state of New York has generated over 1700 MW of renewable energy, which many consumers prefer.

-- Member of the Regional Greenhouse Gas Initiative.
-As a member of the RGGI, New York along with the other members, are doing what they can to help reduce greenhouse gas emissions in their area of responsibility.
+- Member of the Regional Greenhouse Gas Initiative: As a member of the RGGI, New York and the other members are doing what they can to help reduce greenhouse gas emissions in their area of responsibility.

 - Energy Efficiency standards.
-Newly built buildings and residential homes are required to meet the state’s energy efficiency standards to ensure that the new establishments will use power effectively and not waste a drop of it.
+Newly built buildings and residential homes must meet the state’s energy efficiency standards to ensure that the new establishments will use power effectively and not waste a drop of it.

-- One of the highest energy rates in the country.
+- Some of the highest energy rates in the country.
 The State of New York has one of the highest energy prices in the country.
-The state rates on energy is 58 percent higher compared to the country’s average.
+The state rates on energy are 58 percent higher compared to the country’s average.

 Address: 111 Broadway #1601, New York, NY 10006